0455

 PES is the percentage change in quantity supplied divided by the percentage change in price.
 Both numbers are percentages, not raw unit changes.
 The percentage-change formula is the same as for PED:

-PES for a normal good is positive.
-The supply curve slopes upward, so a price rise produces a quantity-supplied rise; both percentage changes have the same sign and the ratio is positive.
+PES is positive: the supply curve slopes upward, so a price rise produces a rise in quantity supplied.
+Both percentage changes have the same sign, so the ratio is positive.
 There is no sign-convention trap here, unlike PED.